April 2024

 • Figure 1: dark tiles are terrain chunks in cache, light tiles are in view

 The infinite terrain is maybe a bit overkill for this game as all the action happens in a relatively small area, but it elegantly solves the problem of what to do at the edge of the world without breaking immersion.
-In this case the player can just travel for a very long time though an empty desert until they get bored and turn around.
+In this case the player can just travel for a very long time through an empty desert until they get bored and turn around.
 In “Fright Night” there was very noticeable edge of the world with an invisible boundary.
 In “Base Invaders” there was a fence placed around the play area to mask the world edge.

 Rocks